Annual Reports to

 meeting in Kansas City and attended 4 other domestic meetings, but most smaller

 meetings still use zoom.
-Interbull’s meeting allowed
+Interbull’s meeting allowed only in-person talks in

-only in-person talks in Canada so I could not speak to them for the first time
+Canada so I could not speak to them for the first time in 20 years but did give

-in 20 years but did give an invited remote talk to the World Congress on
+an invited remote talk to the World Congress on Genetics Applied to Livestock

-Genetics Applied to Livestock Production.
-They meet every 4 years - this time
+Production.
+They meet every 4 years - this time was in Rotterdam.
+USDA

-was in Rotterdam.
-USDA scientists could not even pay registration because the
+scientists could not even pay registration because the meeting organizers would

-meeting organizers would not sign the new US government form requiring that
+not sign the new US government form requiring that they use no Chinese

-private-sector partners paid registration fees for the USDA scientists.
+registration fees for the USDA scientists.

 In September